technology-toolbox/website/content/blog/jjameson/2009/10/15/managing-group-membership-via-group-policy-part-2.md

 ---
 title: Managing Group Membership via Group Policy - Part 2
 date: 2009-10-15T05:04:00-06:00
-excerpt: In Part 1 of this post , I explained the Group Policy object (named Development - Restricted Groups Policy ) that I use for enforcing group membership on a specific set of servers.
+description: In Part 1 of this post , I explained the Group Policy object (named Development - Restricted Groups Policy ) that I use for enforcing group membership on a specific set of servers.
 As a follow-up to that post, I also want to cover an alternate method...